-- 30. There are a number of existing and consented wind farms in the area surrounding the proposed wind farm, as shown on page 2 of this report.
-Adding the proposed Corriegarth 2 wind farm to the baseline would not significantly add to the existing level of effects, either alone or in combination with other existing or consented wind farms. - 31.
-Only one SLQ is moderately affected, with the effects being limited and localised to areas that already have visibility of existing and consented wind farms.
-The nature and significance of the effects are such that the proposal is therefore considered to comply with National Park Partnership Plan policy 3.3a. - 32.
-Because the proposal is considered to comply with policy 3.3a, and is also considered to comply with policy 1.3. - 33.
-When considering the localised and limited nature and significance of the effects, in an area already affected by other wind farm developments, the proposal is not considered to compromise the integrity or objectives of the National Park.
-The proposal is therefore also considered to be in accordance with Scottish Planning Policy paragraph 212. - 34.
-For these reasons, it is recommended that CNPA should not object to the proposed wind farm development.
+- 31. In the policy context of the NPPP and SPP, consideration is required of the effects of the proposed development, on landscape character and the SLQs, both alone and cumulatively with other wind farms in the surrounding area. - 32.
+There are a number of existing and consented wind farms in the area surrounding the proposed wind farm, as shown on page 2 of this report.
+Adding the revised Corriegarth 2 wind farm to the baseline would not significantly add to the existing level of effects, either alone or in combination with other existing or consented wind farms. - 33.
+Only one SLQ would be moderately affected, with the effects being limited and localised to areas that already have visibility of existing and consented wind farms.
+The nature and significance of the effects are such that the revised proposal is therefore considered to comply with National Park Partnership Plan policy 3.3a. - 34.
+Because the proposal is considered to comply with policy 3.3a and is also considered to comply with policy 1.3. - 35.
+When considering the localised and limited nature and significance of the effects, in an area already affected by other wind farm developments, the revised proposal is not considered to compromise the integrity or objectives of the National Park.
+The proposal is therefore also considered to be in accordance with Scottish Planning Policy paragraph 212. - 36.
+For these reasons, it is recommended that CNPA should not object to the revised proposed wind farm development.